 Work to provide additional resources which are considered necessary for the children or to assist the teachers in their professional work.
 Whilst this role has been and will continue to be very important in Catholic schools, it should not be the only function of the Parents and Friends’ Association, which should ensure that its activities extend into the above areas as well.

-To ensure the proper running of the Association, the Parents and Friend’s Association Executive should:
+To ensure the proper running of the Parent Group/P&F Association the Executive should:

-Be responsible for the planning, management and organisation of the Association’s affairs;
+Be responsible for the planning, management and organisation of the Parent Group/P&F Association’s affairs;

 Hold regular (preferably monthly) general meetings, to which should be invited all parents, the principal, teachers, parish clergy and/or religious associated with the school, and other interested persons;